|Transportation & Infrastructure||Land Use & Development||Environment & Energy|

 Cities and businesses can help combat the threat of climate change by taking steps to reduce greenhouse gas emissions.

-A Better City is helping Boston’s commercial real estate and business sectors to reduce carbon emissions through both demand-side and supply-side innovations.
-The goal: to reduce carbon emissions to 25% below 1990 levels by 2020 and to 80% below by 2050.
+A Better City is helping Boston’s commercial real estate and business sectors reduce carbon emissions through both demand-side and supply-side innovations.
+The goals: to reduce Boston’s carbon emissions to 25% below 1990 levels by 2020, and to be carbon neutral by 2050.

-Commercial and industrial buildings in the metro Boston area consume a significant proportion of energy in New England and are responsible for nearly 50% of the region’s carbon emissions.
+With approximately 50% of Boston’s GHG emissions coming from large buildings and institutions, including numerous commercial buildings, it is clear that the commercial real estate (CRE) sector must be a driving force in meeting these goals.
 Because of the scale of the commercial building sector, innovations in the way buildings consume and produce energy have an outsized effect on the region’s carbon emissions.

 As the climate changes, our infrastructure must evolve as well.
-Greater Boston and Massachusetts must make its infrastructure resilient to climate change hazards like extreme temperature, extreme precipitation, rising seas and coastal storms.
+Boston must make its infrastructure resilient to climate change hazards like extreme temperature, extreme precipitation, rising seas and coastal storms.

 A Better City is working with multiple stakeholders to monitor climate change projections, educate constituents, and provide adaptation tools and resources for decisions and planning around development.

 Climate Ready Boston is a long-term climate preparedness planning process for the Greater Boston region led by the City of Boston in collaboration with the Green Ribbon Commission.